jeehoonkang/course-compilers/README.md

 ## Honor Code

-*Do not cheat*.
+*DO NOT cheat*.
 The cheating includes, but not limited to, the following activities:

 - *Copying other's source code*, including those of fellow students or